Pacific Crest Trail Calif. Section B for the Trekkers

 West to Los Angles

-Whitewater Canyon Road is open again after washout 2019 and due to the CVID-19 Closed during crisis!!
+Whitewater Canyon Road is open again after washout 2019 and due to the CVID-19 Closed during crisis!! and wildfires and flooding (hurricane Aug 2023)

 As a result, the Whitewater Preserve is open for day use {my last timed checked Feb.
 2021}, according to the Wildlands Conservancy.